 The hike to the top of Mount Arashiyama is treacherous but worth it because of the great view of the city.
 Visitors are placed in cages so that they are protected from aggressive monkeys during feeding.

-Feeds for the monkeys can be bought in the park for a chance to interact with the monkeys.
+Food for the monkeys can be bought in the park for a chance to interact with the monkeys.

 The park is also educational as there are quizzes that inform visitors about the monkeys and their habitat.
+This is definitely one of the more unique things to do in Kyoto.

-- Location: Visitors can get to Iwatayama Monkey Park by either a 30-40-minute hike up the slopes of Mount Arashiyama or a 5-minute walk from the Hankyu Arashiyama Station.
+Visitors can get to Iwatayama Monkey Park by either a 30-40-minute hike up the slopes of Mount Arashiyama or a 5-minute walk from the Hankyu Arashiyama Station.

 Its layout consists of an outer wall, an inner wall for extra security, and the grounds with a garden surrounding the palace.